Jump Off

 Be ready to share your responses aloud!

 *I WILL COME AROUND AND RETURN YOUR TICKETS-OUT-THE-DOOR FROM LAST CLASS AS WELL AS YOUR "ALLEGORY ASSESSMENT" SHEETS.
-BOTH WILL COME IN HANDY WHEN STARTING THE WRITING ASSIGNMENT TODAY!*
+BOTH WILL COME IN HANDY WHEN STARTING THE WRITING ASSIGNMENT TODAY!*--Please SEE ME before leaving class today:

 S. the C.